x42005e1f/aiologic/docs/cheatsheet.rst

 4. Ask your question on `GitHub Discussions <https://github.com/x42005e1f/ aiologic/discussions>`__ or `write to the author
    <mailto:0x42005e1f@gmail.com>`__.
 Response times vary, but you can expect a
    quality answer.
-Moreover, this way you will show your interest in the project, and thus give the author extra motivation to keep working on it.
 Do not be afraid to give feedback.
 5. Search on `DeepWiki <https://deepwiki.com/x42005e1f/aiologic>`__ or ask Devin there as well.
 The information there is generated from both the source code and the documentation you are reading right now.
 Although Devin may lie